marchete/Course-Regular-Expressions-Basics-ES/markdowns/reserved.md

 # Characters And Metacharacters

 ### Literal Characters: Letters, digits and unicode
-All letters, digits and unicode characters on a regex pattern are literal, so the regex engine will search exactly that pattern without any other processing.
+All letters, digits and (most) unicode characters on a regex pattern are literal, so the regex engine will search exactly that pattern without any other processing.

 So if you search `at`, your pattern will match on these strings: "**at**","c**at**", "b**at**", "f**at**","you need to be **at** home **at** 10".